-The proposed site must be located within one of the Subject Areas described in Exhibit A. The proposer must have site control in the form of a deed, long-term lease (at least 50 years), or an exclusive option to purchase/lease that expires, if not exercised, no sooner than six months after the due date of this RFP.
+The proposed site must be located within the Subject Area described in Exhibit A. The proposer must have site control in the form of a deed, long-term lease (at least 50 years), or an exclusive option to purchase/lease that expires, if not exercised, no sooner than nine months after the due date of this RFP.